Vertically Graded Fe-Ni Alloys with Low Damping and a Sizeable Spin-Orbit Torque: Damping

 As summarized in Table~\ref{tab:damping}, we find that the intrinsic Gilbert damping parameters of the three films, $\alphaInt \approx (3.2-3.3)\times 10^{-3}$, are identical within the experimental uncertainty of $\approx 0.1\times 10^{-3}$.
 Remarkably, the steep compositional gradients do not impact intrinsic Gilbert damping in these films.

-From this invariance against the compositional gradient, we deduce that the average global composition (here, Fe:Ni ratio of 50:50), rather than the local inhomogeneities, predominantly govern $\alphaInt$ of the 10 nm thick FeNi films.
-The finding is also aligned with previous experiments reporting \emph{intrinsic} Gilbert damping to be invariant withcompositional profiles~\cite{Shaw2011MLvsAlloys}.
+From this invariance against the compositional gradient, we deduce that the average global composition (here, Fe:Ni ratio of 50:50), rather than the local inhomogeneities, predominantly governs $\alphaInt$ of the 10 nm thick FeNi films.
+The finding is also aligned with previous experiments reporting \emph{intrinsic} Gilbert damping to be invariant with compositional profiles~\cite{Shaw2011MLvsAlloys}.
 Although a rigorous explanation of the underlying mechanism requires further work, we speculate that the ferromagnetic exchange length~\cite{Abo2013} may play a critical role.
 As long as the graded FM thickness is below or comparable to the exchange length (likely up to $\sim$10 nm in the alloys here~\cite{Abo2013, Niitsu2020}), the impact of local compositional variations on $\alphaInt$ may be averaged out.

-Regardless of the mechanism, we have demonstrated low intrinsic damping -- e.g., a full order of magnitude lower than that in FePt~\cite{Chen2012FePt, Ma2015} used in graded SOT devices~\cite{Tang2020, Liu2020a, Tao2022FePt} -- even with a steep vertical compositional gradient of $\sim$10 at.\%/nm.
+Regardless of the mechanism, we have demonstrated low intrinsic damping -- e.g., an order of magnitude lower than $\sim 10^{-2}$ in FePt~\cite{Chen2012FePt, Ma2015} used in graded SOT devices~\cite{Tang2020, Liu2020a, Tao2022FePt} -- even with a steep vertical compositional gradient of $\sim$10 at.\%/nm.
 This finding is highly promising for engineering symmetry-broken FMs for Type-Y SOT devices.

 While $\alphaInt$ is unaffected by the compositional gradient, we observe a clear difference in $\Delta H_0^{\mathrm{OP}}$ (vertical intercept in Fig.~\ref{fig:FMR}(a)) between the FeNi films with and without the gradient.
 In particular, $\Delta H_0^{\mathrm{OP}}$ is several times greater for the graded \FeBot\ and \NiBot\ samples compared to the homogeneous \Hom\ sample.
 This observation is in line with the notion that $\Delta H_0^{\mathrm{OP}}$ in the simple linear fit [Eq.~\ref{eq:OP}] is sensitive to local inhomogeneity~\cite{Heinrich2005, Mewes2015}.